rockymiss/kitchennippers/README.md

 ### Strategy Plane

 The website is created to get adults and children cooking together using simple yet effective recipes.
-Once easy recipe is posted per month with clear instructions and an opportunity is there to sign-up to learn more and to get more recipes.
+Once a month an easy recipe is posted with clear instructions and an opportunity is there to sign-up to learn more and to get more recipes.

-The main aim is that the adults have very little to navigate to get to the instructions and the recipe, there is less to read, and the layout is simple so thare are little to no distractions.
+The main aim is that the adults have very little to navigate to get to the instructions and the recipe, there is less to read, and the layout is simple so there are little to no distractions.

 ### Scope Plane